macropodhq/welcome-to-macropod/README.md

+# Welcome to Macropod

+This is an evolving set of instructions and hints for working with [Macropod](https://macropod.com) projects, internal or external.

 ## Configuring Sublime Text

+Sublime Text 3 is the de facto editor of choice at Macropod.
+Included here are some of the things we use to integrate it into our workflow.

+### For JavaScript and React

 For our projects, we use some language features which are newer than Sublime Text's default syntax highlighting supports.

 Following these instructions will help you set up your copy of Sublime Text to work consistently with our projects' modern features, and give you output from our linting setup.

-The following instructions are for Sublime Text 3, unfortunately at this point there are not compatible equivalents for Sublime Text 2.
+The instructions in this section are for Sublime Text 3, unfortunately at this point there are not compatible equivalents for Sublime Text 2.

 _**Note**: After following these instructions, it is likely that you will need to restart Sublime Text to make use of it._

-### Basic Editor Configuration
+#### Basic Editor Configuration

 Most of our projects provide an `.editorconfig` to set basic configuration consistently despite each developer's own preferences.
 We use [editorconfig-sublime](https://github.com/sindresorhus/editorconfig-sublime) to integrate this with Sublime Text.